ducquando/learn-swift/README.md

 var name = "User", age = 20
 ```

-Since most types in Swift are value type, we actually make a copy of the assigning value and pass it into the assigned a variable/constant when declaring or changing a variable/constant.
+Since most types in Swift are value types, we actually make a copy of the assigning value and pass it into the assigned variable/constant when declaring or changing a variable/constant.
 Therefore, the changing value of the former does not affect the assigned variable.
 For example:

 ```swift
 // Example of variable assignment's nature